Lost but up-to-date

 Oh, I still like knowing what’s become of the (ex-)members of the bands I followed many years ago.
 Yesterday when I was browsing random music information sites, I came across the news that kannivalism are going to resume their activities very very soon!

-Kannivalism are the band Ryo and Kei were in before baroque, a band that originally came out of the visual kei scene but actually had songs worth listening to (and that I had a fansite for), was formed.
-After baroque disbanded, Ryo and Kei revived kannivalism, Yuchi of k@mikaze (another not-so-visual vkei band that put out quite good CDs which I can still listen to today without feeling ashamed of myself) and Kiri from Porori (yet another fun not-so-visual vkei band that etc. blah blah, I ♥ed them) joined and they could have turned into my new favourite band except I had completely grown out of that sort of music, especially because of its fanbase.
+Kannivalism are the band Ryo and Kei were in before baroque, the (over)hyped visual kei/jrock indies band that went major only to disband soon after, was formed.
+After baroque disbanded, Ryo and Kei revived kannivalism, Yuchi of k@mikaze (another not-so-visual vkei band that put out quite good CDs which I can still listen to today without feeling ashamed of myself) and Kiri from Porori (yet another fun not-so-visual vkei band that et cetera, blah blah, I ♥ed them) joined and they could have turned into my new favourite band except I had completely grown out of that sort of music.
 Their releases were good but nothing too exciting so I never really followed kannivalism.
 I wasn’t too surprised when they suspended their activities in January 2008.
 They were on Avex, Ryo and Kei were young and liked to have fun so I knew it wasn’t meant to last.

 Now last week, on August 25, the band held a press conference at the Avex headquarters in Tokyo and announced they are ready for a comeback!
 This is what kannivalism look like in 2009: